SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_structure_interfacing.md

 ```example ex1
 integrator = init(oprob)
 ```
-again, using a similar syntax to problems, we can get the values of a state:
+Using a similar syntax to problems, we can get the current values of a state within the integrator:
 ```example ex1
 integrator[:X1]
 ```